LLNL/shroud/docs/reference.rst

     Name of generated Fortran implementation file for the library.
     Defaulted from expansion of option *F_impl_filename_library_template*.

-F_pointer
-    The name of Fortran wrapper local variable to save result of a function which returns a pointer.
-    The pointer is then set in ``F_result`` using ``c_f_pointer``.
-    It must not be the same as any of the routines arguments.
-    It defaults to *SHT_ptr*
-    It is defined for each argument in case it is used by the fc_statements.
-Set to *SHPTR_arg_name*, where *arg_name* is the argument name.

 F_result
     The name of the Fortran wrapper's result variable.
     It must not be the same as any of the routines arguments.